allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 ### Getting started

-Graphite "getting started" architecture is pretty solid for single team/project.
+Graphite "getting started" architecture is pretty solid for a single team/project.
 Actually, it did quite well for a hundred of microservices pushing 500k metrics/minute.
 It assumes whole Graphite setup is working on a single machine – relay, cache and the database itself.